Homeownership

 3. WILLINGNESS TO PARTNER

-Timeliness, understanding, and eagerness are necessary to partner with Habitat for Humanity Susquehanna.
-Sweat Equity is the actual hands-on physical involvement of approved home buyers.
+Timeliness, honesty, and eagerness are all necessary to partner with Habitat for Humanity Susquehanna.
+Sweat Equity is crucial to our concept of “willingness to partner” and is the actual hands-on physical involvement of approved home buyers.
+This active participation allows families to turn their homeownership dreams into reality.
 These hours are not monetary contributions toward their home but, required volunteer hours.

 Required Sweat Equity hours: